aguzel/aguzel2.github.io/index.md

 #### Ph.D.
 Student @ University College London Computational Light Lab
 #### MSc @ Artificial Intelligence University of Leeds

-Hello, I am a **PhD student at University College London Computer Science Department** under the supervision of Dr. Kaan Aksit, and Tobias Ritschel.
+Hello, I am a **PhD student at University College London Computer Science Department** under the supervision of Dr. Kaan Aksit, and Prof. Tobias Ritschel.
 I worked as a master's intern in the [Computational Light Laboratory at University College London](https://complightlab.com/).
 I am also experienced in multi‑physics simulation engineering creating numerical methods to improve the modeling of automotive propulsion systems including Formula 1 racing cars.

 This is my AI-related research/portfolio page.